radishmouse/game-of-life-js/README.md

 - represents the board as 2D array of cells
 - creates a second representation of board as 2D array of number of live neighbors
 - uses map, filter, and reduce for calculation/iteration

+Can run on the terminal or in the browser console.